bflattened/bflat/README.md

 ## 🎙 Where is the source code

-The source code is in the respective Roslyn/NativeAOT repositories.
-I'm not ready for people to see (or to accept pull requests) things that are specific to bflat.
-If you think bflat is useful, you can leave me a tip in my [tip jar](https://paypal.me/MichalStrehovsky) and include your GitHub user name in a note so that I can give you access to a private repo when I'm ready.
+The source code is split between this repo and [bflattened/runtime](https://github.com/bflattened/runtime).
+The bflattened/runtime repo is a regularly updated fork of the [dotnet/runtime](https://github.com/dotnet/runtime) repo that contains non-upstreamable bflat-specific changes.
+The bflattened/runtime repo produces compiler and runtime binaries that this repo consumes.

 ## 📻 How to stay up-to-date on bflat?